JonahKember/MA-Thesis/Connector_Hubs.md

 A node with a high participation coefficient distributes its connections evenly amongst all modules and can therefore be referred to as a ‘connector’.

 #### Within-Module Degree (Z-Score)
-The within module degree simply measures the number of connections a node has with other nodes in its module (within-module degree).
+The within module degree simply measures the number of connections a node has with other nodes in its module.
 By z-scoring this value, we standardize it using the within-module degree distribution for all nodes in the module.
 This is measured as follows:

  ![image](https://user-images.githubusercontent.com/81769550/123015135-b1b5c680-d395-11eb-9012-2b5bfb506d68.png)